 Rights related to posts

-If you are administrator of a sphere and/or publisher (i.e. a member of the “@@Publisher” group), you have the right to delete any posts in the sphere (excluding private messages which the user does not have access to), even those published by other users.
+If you are the administrator of a sphere and/or a publisher (i.e. a member of the “@@Publisher” group), you have the right to delete any posts in the sphere, even those published by other users (excluding members' private messages, which you do not have access to).
 The deletion is effective for all sphere members.

-To allow a better hierarchization of content, the sphere administrator and/or publisher can pin (tack icon) one or several messages: these become the first ones visible in a sphere’s feed for all members.
+To allow a better hierarchization of content, the sphere administrator and/or publisher can pin ("Pin this message" option) one or several messages: these become the first ones visible in a sphere’s feed for all members.

 Note: The act of posting in not considered moderation.
 This feature was developed to prevent users who have the right to comment on posts from writing a comment without any content simply for the purpose of moving a post up in the feed.